 All of this is fantastic, but as we've written about in the past - sound quality is just as important (if not more important) than picture quality these days.
 To that end, UHD discs also shine - sonically speaking, of course.

 Because the 4K Blu-ray specification allows for such massive disc sizes - 50 GB, 66 GB and 100 GB depending on the release you have in front of you - there is now even more room for that crystal clear sound you want so much.
 Not only are audio tracks about to get more powerful - look for 7.1 and 9.1 and beyond to become the new norm - you now have room for more of them.
 This means that producers will no longer have to choose between that informative audio commentary and that heart-thumping DTS track.
 There is now room for both.
+This alone means getting a 5 speaker system with an explosive subwoofer is now a minimum must have.

 It's also important to note that unlike both DVD and Blu-ray before it, UHD discs do NOT have region coding.
 Region coding is what prevented you in the past from buying a disc on holiday in the United States and bringing it home with you.
 Any UHD disc released anywhere in the world will work on any 4K Blu-ray player that you may have.
-If you find a particularly interesting release from another country, or if a version of your favourite film is never properly released here, you can now import without worrying about a thing.
+If you find a particularly interesting release from another country, or if a version of your favorite film is never properly released here, you can now import without worrying about a thing.